2023 High School Solo Competition

 3. A photocopy of the contestant’s driver’s license, passport or birth certificate as proof of age.

 4. Both the private teacher, if any, and the contestant attest, in a separate written and signed statement that the recording is the playing of the contestant and has not been edited.

 5. A summer address, telephone number and e-mail address should be provided.
 E-mail is the preferred means of communication.
 Please check your email regularly as this is how you will be contacted.

 Judging of recordings will be conducted with no knowledge of the contestant.
 Do not include any identification on your audio files.
 There should be no speaking on the recording such as announcing of compositions.

 Preliminary judging will be by recorded audition.
 Finalists will be chosen by the committee.
-Notification will be sent by May 1, 2022.
-The final round will be held at ClarinetFest® 2022, in Reno, NV, June 29-July 3, 2022.
-Finalists will receive a waiver of registration fees for ClarinetFest® 2022.
+Notification will be sent by May 1, 2023.
+The final round will be held at ClarinetFest® 2023, in Denver, Colorado, July 5-9, 2023.
+Finalists will receive a waiver of registration fees for ClarinetFest® 2023.
 Travel and other expenses will be the responsibility of the contestant.
 Visa and travel arrangements are solely the responsibility of the contestant.

 Repertoire for the final round of competition will consist of selections from the works listed above.
 A pianist will be provided for competitors in the final round.
 Memorization is not required.
 All contestants will accept the decision of the judges as final.
 Past first-prize winners are not eligible to compete.

 All recordings will become the property of the ICA.

 First Prize: $1,000 U.S.